 We use high-frequency asset price changes around Consumer Price Index announcements in the US to learn about market perceptions regarding the economy.
 First, we document some facts.
 An unexpected increase in the CPI inflation leads to an increase in (a) treasury nominal yields (b) forward breakeven inflation rates.
-The response of price of S&P 500 and the future annual dividends of S&P 500 companies varies over the years in response to the surprise.
-We interpret these facts through the lens of a New Keynesian Model with an inflation announcement to decompose unexpected inflation into demand and supply components.
-We find that the share of supply in unexpected inflation has increased by 20 percentage points post-covid.
+The response of future annual dividends of S&P 500 companies increases from 2016-2019 but falls from 2020-2023 in response to a positive surprise.
+We interpret these facts through the lens of a New Keynesian Model with incomplete information and an inflation announcement to decompose unexpected inflation into demand and supply components.
+We find that the share of supply in unexpected inflation has increased by 20 percentage points post-COVID.